diazf/pref_eval/README.md

                         generate per-query results
   --nosummary, -n       suppress the summary
 ```

+This will generate a JSON file with each line containing either the measured preference value(s) between a pair of runs or the metric value(s) for a run.
+Any summary lines (qid="all") will contain the mean measured preference between a pair of runs.

+### Aggregating Preferences
 In order to aggregate preferences into an ordering of systems, use `pref_aggregate.py`,
 ```
 ./pref_aggregate.py [-h] [--prefs PREFS] [--query_eval_wanted] [--nosummary]